AI Voice Call Scheduling Revolutionizes Postnatal Care: Saving Moms and Babies

 • Clinical risk factors

-In the randomized control trial, women selected by AI for live voice calls were significantly more likely to:
+The randomized control trial showed that women receiving AI-scheduled calls were significantly more likely to:

 • Take iron and calcium supplements regularly

-• Recognize and act on signs of neonatal illness
+• Recognize and act on neonatal illness signs

 • Understand safe sleep, breastfeeding, and hygiene practices